AlexJCturbo/weather-dashboard/README.md

 ## User Story
 ```
 AS A web developer assigned to create a weather app
-I WANT to create an application that retrieves data from a third party API
+I WANT to create an application that retrieves data from a third-party API
-SO THAT I can find display the the weather forecast from different cities
+SO THAT I can find display the weather forecast from different cities
 ```
 ###### [Back to Index](#Table-of-Contents)